-The sequence of issuing RDSCUR instruction is : CS# goes low $\rightarrow$ send RDSCUR instruction $\rightarrow$ Security Register data out on SO $\rightarrow$ CS# goes high.
+The sequence of issuing RDSCUR instruction is : CS# goes low \rightarrow sending RDSCUR instruction \rightarrow Security Register data out on SO \rightarrow CS# goes high.

 Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
-The SIO[3:1] are don't care during SPI mode.
+The SIO[3:1] are don't care when during SPI mode.

-Figure 53.
-Read Security Register (RDSCUR) Sequence (QPI Mode)
+Figure 65.
+Read Security Register (RDSCUR) Sequence (SPI Mode)